Arts based research

 If Racism Vanished for a Day - Front Cover

-Hard copies of the book are available – please get in touch via the contact page.
+Hard copies of the book are available – please get in touch via the contact page, and you can read the digital version here here.

 ‘I’ve loved working on this project, It has been really inspirational because I have realized that racism isn’t talked about enough and all that racism is till very prevalent in the modern world.’